Eastern Wind Power's Sky Farm™ 50 kW Vertical Axis Wind Turbine

 ii) High–rise roof mounted VAWTs provide the most efficient green energy in urban areas where there is the greatest demand and limited space.

-iii) Mobile Units (self-contained) for remote Off-Grid locations such as military base micro-grid use where fuel is trucked in at premium cost with significant safety hazard.
+iii) Mobile Units (self-contained) for remote Off-Grid locations, particularly to set up a micro-grid for disaster relief applications, as for military base use where fuel is trucked in at premium cost with significant safety hazard.

 iv) Developing Countries: Isolated Communities with no energy infrastructure but great need for power to provide basic human needs such as drinking water, lighting and medical facilities.